Jersey cricket team: Twenty20 International

-Records complete to T20I #1666.
-Last updated 17 July 2022.
+Records complete to T20I #3301.
+Last updated 11 July 2025.

-Squad
+Current squad

+Updated as of 5 July 2025.

-This lists all the players who were named in the most recent One-day or T20I squad.
-Updated as of 17 July 2022.
+This lists all the players who were part of the Jersey squad for 2025 Men's T20 World Cup Europe Regional Final.
+Uncapped players are listed in italics.

 Notable players

-Four players have played for Jersey and at first-class level for another team (or teams):
+Seven players have played for Jersey and at first-class level for another team (or teams):